kannan-prodapt/fashion_semantic_search/README.md

 ## Overview

 This repository provides a semantic search engine for fashion products.
-It leverages large language models (LLMs) to interpret free-form natural language queries and converts them into highly specific SQL queries for efficient product retrieval.
-It supports semantic and vector search using OpenSearch, caching, and extensible fashion taxonomies.
+It leverages large language models (LLMs) to interpret free-form natural language queries and converts them into highly spec[...]

 ---